Three Aperçus: On DEADPOOL (2016), David Foster Wallace, and Beauty

 Each line in Shakespeare has become a cliché, which means, as Harold Bloom suggests, that everyone has read Shakespeare even without having read Shakespeare.
 Who has not heard the verbal fossil that crawls from the downturned mouth of Jacques the Melancholy?: “All the world’s a stage.”
 And yet most people stop quoting there.
 The soliloquy continues: “And all the men and women merely players. / They have their exits and their entrances” [II:vii].
 If nothing else, these lines mean that life is itself performance, that the dramatizations of Fortune supersede the nature of Nature.
 This is surely why Shakespeare reminds his spectatorship that the play that he is writing is nothing more than a play, both in the Epilogue in which Rosalind expresses the desire to kiss every man in the audience, and in the words of Jacques the Melancholy, who calls attention to text’s shift from lyricism to blank verse: “Nay, then, God be wi’ you, an you talk in blank verse” [IV:i].
 The reference to blank verse reminds us that the play that we are reading / watching is nothing more than a play in the literal sense.
 Life is a play in the metaphorical sense.

 All of the players in the Globe Theatre were male, which means the following: On the stage, there is a man (the male actor) who dramatizes a woman (Rosalind) who dramatizes a man (Ganymede) who dramatizes a woman (Rosalind again, the Second Rosalind).
 The gender metamorphoses in Shakespearean comedy suggest that gender is not a natural category.
 Calling it a “choice” might imply that gender is a matter of free will, for Shakespeare, and this concept is something that might be disputed.
-Nonetheless, if you follow the metaphors of the play, the theorems are implied: If you decide to become more feminine, you might become more feminine.
-If you decide to become more masculine, you might become more masculine.
+Nonetheless, if you follow the metaphors of the play, the theorems are implied: If you decide to become more feminine, you will become more feminine.
+If you decide to become more masculine, you will become more masculine.
 But this has absolutely nothing to do with maleness or femaleness.
 Gender does not exist below or beyond the expressions of gender.
 Sex is Nature.
 Gender is Fortune.
 “Sex” signifies the secondary physiological characteristics with which one is born.
 Gender is as you like it.

 An analysis of THE TAMING OF THE SHREW (William Shakespeare) by Dr. Joseph Suglia